Love stinks: Corpse flower blooming at the SFSU Greenhouse

 Students work directly with living specimens, design experiments, collect physiological data, and develop skills essential for careers in research, conservation, and environmental science.

-Today’s bloom offers a vivid example of how living collections bridge public engagement and scientific inquiry.
+This bloom offered a vivid example of how living collections bridge public engagement and scientific inquiry.
 While the corpse flower captures attention with its scale and scent, it also reflects the greenhouse’s broader mission: to cultivate, teach, and share knowledge of living plant diversity.

 Undergraduate and graduate students gain hands-on experience in plant science, ecology, and experimental design within the greenhouse’s controlled environments.